Motorways in the Republic of Ireland

-The completion of the Major Inter-Urban Motorway Project in December 2010, which saw Dublin connected to the cities of Cork, Limerick, Waterford and Galway by continuous motorway, as well as a number of other projects, increased the total length of the country's motorway network to 916 km.
-Planned new road construction will possibly lead to there being almost 1100 km of motorway by 2035, subject to the availability of funding.
+The completion of the Major Inter-Urban Motorway Project in December 2010, connected Dublin to the cities of Cork, Limerick, Waterford and Galway by continuous motorway, as well as a number of other projects, increased Ireland's motorway network to 916 km.
+Planned new road construction will possibly lead to almost 1,100 km of motorway by 2035, subject to the availability of funding.

 Features

 Regulations

 Motorways in Ireland have a set of restrictions, which prohibit certain traffic from using the road.
 The following classes of traffic are not allowed on Irish motorways: